Preclinical Research in Infection Biology

 Optimisation of Antischistosomal Chemotypes

-Drug-resistant schistosomiasis is an increasing threat and new drugs for integrated control programmes are urgently needed.
-In this study, we aim to identify one or more antischistosomal drug development candidates effective against all parasite stages and with a novel mechanism of action.
-To accomplish this objective, we will optimise four promising and structurally diverse antischistosomal chemotypes.
+Drug-resistant schistosomiasis is an increasing threat and new drugs are urgently needed for integrated control programmes.
+We aim to identify one or more antischistosomal drug candidates that are effective against all stages of the parasite and have a novel mechanism of action.
+To achieve this goal, we will optimise four promising and structurally diverse antischistosomal chemotypes.

-For the development of new drug treatment regimens for neglected tropical diseases, re-evaluation and re-purposing of antimicrobials is an efficient strategy.
-In view of very limited financial resources available, repurposing of tuberculosis drug development candidates is a particularly attractive approach for Buruli ulcer disease.
-Although most tuberculosis active scaffolds show no or only limited activity against M. ulcerans, we have identified advanced tuberculosis drug candidates suitable for co-development against both tuberculosis and Buruli ulcer.
+Re-evaluation and repurposing of antimicrobials is an effective strategy for the development of new treatment regimens for neglected tropical diseases.
+Given the very limited financial resources available, repurposing of tuberculosis drug development candidates is a particularly attractive approach for Buruli ulcer disease.
+Although most tuberculosis drug scaffolds show no or limited activity against M. ulcerans, we have identified advanced tuberculosis drug candidates suitable for co-development against both tuberculosis and Buruli ulcer.